jaybcee/Instagram-Clone/README.md

 ## Methodology

 Issues are to be open for new features, bug fixes or releases.
 Branches are to be named as follows: `<sprint_number>/<type_of_commit>/<short_description>`.
 For example: `sprint1/feature/readme_update`.
-Messages in our Facebook Messenger groupchat are to be accompanied with hashtags describing the category of message or conversation being had.
-This is to ensure messages are more easily searched and found afterwards.
-Example: "Please review my PR `#codereview`".
+Messages within the scope of this project should be sent over our Slack workspace, in respective channels.